Sazdice

 Sazdice (Százd) is a village and municipality in the Levice District in the Nitra Region of Slovakia.
+The village was annexed to Czechoslovakia in 1920.

 History

 In historical records the village was first mentioned in 1261.

 Geography

 The village lies at an altitude of 128 metres and covers an area of 18.236 km².
 It has a population of about 435 people.

+Population

 Ethnicity

 The village is approximately 63% Hungarian and 37% Slovak.

 Facilities

 The village has a public library, museum of village history, football pitch and voluntary firefighter organisation.